 - A written record of all safeguarding and/or child protection concerns, discussions and decisions made will be kept in individual children's files.
-This will be separate from the main school file and will only be accessed by the relevant safeguarding staff. - President Kennedy School keeps all safeguarding files electronically, using a system called CPOMs.
-(Child Protection Online Monitoring System). - Staff will submit all concerns in writing to the DSL at the earliest opportunity.
+This will be separate from the main school file and will only be accessed by the relevant safeguarding staff. - 100 President Kennedy School keeps all safeguarding files electronically, using a system called CPOMS (Child Protection Online Monitoring System). - 101 Staff will submit all concerns in writing to the Designated Safeguarding Lead at the earliest opportunity.
 This may be after having a verbal conversation, but conversations will also be followed up in writing using CPOMS.
-In the event of a technological issues or use by a visiting professional the form in Appendix D can be used. - Records must be factual, accurate and relevant and avoid subjective judgements.
+In the event of a technological issues or use by a visiting professional the form in Appendix D can be used. - 102 Records must be factual, accurate and relevant and avoid subjective judgements.
 It is not the schools responsibility to 'check out' what any child tells nor should any abuser be questioned. - In the event that a child moves school, the safeguarding file will be transferred to the new setting securely and separately from the main school file.
-Once received by the new school, this school will not retain the information. - 71 The school will seek at least two emergency contacts for every child. - All data processed by President Kennedy School is done so in line with the General Data Protection Guidelines.
-Please see the following policies for additional information; "Privacy Notice for Parents and Pupils How we use your information 2018/2019" available on the school website.
+Once received by the new school, this school will not retain the information. - 104 The school will seek at least two emergency contacts for every child. - All data processed by President Kennedy School is done so in line with the General Data Protection Guidelines and the Data Protection Act (2018).
+Please see the following policies for additional information: Privacy Notice; TFT Data Protection Policy, which are available on the school website. - 106 Further information regarding information sharing and data processing in relation to safeguarding can be found in Part two of Keeping Children Safe in Education (September 2020).